-Florida and Utah are states that issues "non-resident" permits (Colorado law does not authorize a sheriff to issue a non-resident permit).
+In addition to out of state visitors from reciprocal states, this state law also applies to Colorado residents.
+A Colorado resident may only carry concealed in the state using a Colorado Concealed Handgun Permit (CHP).
+A Colorado resident cannot legally carry concealed in-state using a nonresident permit issued by any other state.
+(Colorado law does not authorize a sheriff to issue a non-resident permit).
 This new law says that for a non-Colorado permit to be valid in Colorado, that permit must be from a state which has a reciprocity agreement with Colorado, and (here's where the new law adds a criteria) that permit holder must be a resident of the state that issued the permit.